- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

-The most effective (and satisfying) way is using a foam cannon.
-A foam cannon sprays a thick layer of soap onto the vehicle to break up dirt.
+The most effective (and satisfying) way of washing a car is using a foam gun to apply detergent.
+A foam cannon sprays a thick layer of soap onto the car’s surface to break up and remove dirt.

-This helps remove more dirt without having to touch the vehicle with a washing towel.
+This helps remove more dirt without having to touch the entire car with a wash mitt.
 Most foam cannons are very similar (even the more expensive ones) and will work fine, but it is important to buy one with solid metal parts instead of plastic.

 I recommend the Selkie Foam Gun Kit because it is cost-effective, well-made, and gets the job done.

 You can use any normal car wash soap with your foam cannon.
 I’ve had great results using Meguiar’s Gold Class car wash soap with the MATCC foam cannon.

 The second way to integrate soap into the pressure washer is using the detergent tank on the machine.

 Although it will not produce as much soap as the foam gun, it can be easier to use and requires less materials than washing a car by hand.

 If using the detergent tank to pressure wash a car, you can use a soap designed for car washing with pressure washers or a normal car wash soap.

 How to Pressure Wash a Car

 - Lightly rinse heavy dirt off the vehicle with water from top to bottom.
 Use low pressure and spray more than 3 feet away from the vehicle.